getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

   containers sharing a single IP address, multiple volumes, and a single set of ports.

 - **replication controllers:** A way to handle the lifecycle of pods.
-They ensure that a specified number of pods are running at any given time, by creating or killing pods as required.
+  By creating or killing pods as required, replication controllers ensure that a specified number of pods are running at any given time.

 - **labels:** A way to organize and select groups of objects based on key/value pair.